Chumper/Datatable/README.md

 Datatable
 =========

-This is a __laravel 5 package__ for the server and client side of datatables at http://datatables.net/
+This is a __Laravel 5 package__ for the server and client side of datatables at http://datatables.net/

-I developed this package because i was not happy with the only existing package at https://github.com/bllim/laravel4-datatables-package so i developed this package which in my opinion is superior.

 ![Image](https://raw.githubusercontent.com/Chumper/Datatable/master/datatable.jpg)